Multiple Maniacs: 2016 restoration

-A new restoration for Multiple Maniacs by the American film distribution company Janus Films and the video distribution company The Criterion Collection was previewed on June 17, 2016 at the Provincetown Film Festival, and its national exhibition began at the IFC Center in New York City on August 5, 2016.
+A new restoration of Multiple Maniacs by American art house film distribution company Janus Films and video distribution company The Criterion Collection was previewed June 17, 2016 at the Provincetown Film Festival, and national exhibition began August 5, 2016 at the IFC Center in New York City.

-The restored version was released on DVD and Blu-ray on March 21, 2017 by The Criterion Collection, featuring a commentary track by Waters among other newly produced special features.
+The Criterion Collection released the restored print on Blu-ray and DVD on March 21, 2017, featuring a commentary track by Waters among other newly produced special features.
 This release marked the first time the film had been available on a home format in 30 years, since its original VHS release by Cinema Group in 1987.

 Box office

-As of August 18, 2016, Multiple Maniacs has grossed $33,036 in North America.
+Multiple Maniacs grossed $33,036 in North America.